Resonant Fields Audio (unedited raw walking file)

 Why is this important?
 What is this process methodology?
 What is the theology that surrounds it?
 And what’s the importance of understanding that philosophically now, in regards to the re-flection through the research?
 Is there something about the conditions that allow for the resonance with process to occur?

 There’s a feedback thing: you start a process, it resonates, you feedback in more with more process.
 The resonance then is the process, and you know when it lands.
 And you know when it doesn’t.
 And you know when you’re doing the right thing by the materials and by the environment, by the ecology.
-That’s when the different aspect of my practice comes in, and why they need to be in duel with each other in this thesis.
+That’s when the different aspects of my practice come in, and why they need to be in duel with each other in this thesis.

 Because now what I’m looking at setting up those conditions for multiple others – for the multiplicity of others – to create in perpetuity.

 And this goes into another force-field in the research, which is around the artist-led and that of course reflects back to the previous philosophical thing I put forward about process, and that if we allow ourselves and our systems to listen to the processes of the actual-natural ecology of the thing that’s resonant in a space in time, then we can create more potential, and we can allow for more creativity to continue on.

 Obviously checking in with ethics, and checking in with privilege, and checking in with the aeffects of that creativity.
 And so, the process-led becomes the artist-led.
 It is a political statement or action, as much as it is (in itself) a practice.

 (This makes me) think about something I was reading by Frances Aly last week.
 He talks a lot about the poetry of politics and the politics of poetry; trying to use poetry as a political vehicle.
 And that goes into the kind of questions that I’ve had previously: can art really transform society or can it only ever really affect itself?

 I guess that the idea with Aly is that they are parallel processes; they need each other, and they push each other and they…